animate-css/animate.css/docsSource/sections/02-utilities.md

 | `animate__repeat-3` | `3`                     |
 | `animate__infinite` | `infinite`              |

 As with the delay and speed classes, the `animate__repeat` class is based on the `--animate-repeat` property and has a default iteration count of `1`.
-You can customize them setting the `--animate-repeat` property to a longer or a shorter value:
+You can customize them by setting the `--animate-repeat` property to a longer or a shorter value:

 ```css
 /* The element will repeat the animation 2x